 The Employer shall pay to the Contractor and Estimated Monthly Cost of

-US $ 26 000.00 per calendar month.
+US $ 26 000.00 per calendar month for training and consulting services.

-between 7 and 21 consulting days per month, combining of on-and off-site work, as per operational needs.
+The development of Standard Operating Procedures (SOP) will be contracted as per project requirements and an estimated between 7 and 21 consulting days per month, combining of on-and off-site work, as per operational needs.

 The fees shall be payable 16 days after date of invoice receipt and such invoice